-In its early stages, the symptoms of osteoarthritis are generally not severe.
+In its early stages, symptoms of osteoarthritis are generally not severe.
 You may have pain or stiffness in your joints after you wake up, or after long periods of inactivity, that goes away once you start moving.
 You may also notice that joints in your hips and knees lock up or give way suddenly while you are standing or walking.

 Symptoms of arthritis in hands

 When OA develops in your hands, it can cause a specific symptom known as nodes or nodules.
 They are growths that develop around finger joints as OA progresses and cartilage wears away.

 Nodes are like enlarged, swollen, or bumpy joints.
 They may be painful, but in the early stages they are often pain free.
 Nodes around the middle joint of your finger are called Bouchard’s Nodes.
 If they occur around the end joint, they are known as Heberden’s Nodes.
 Research has found that women are more likely to develop nodes as a symptom of osteoarthritis, although scientists don’t yet know why.

 Sometimes, people with osteoarthritis experience flares, a sudden worsening of symptoms.
 It usually occurs during a time when the disease seems to be well-managed and under control.

 - Sudden increase in joint pain

 - Significantly reduced range of motion